hyperium/hyperium.github.io/_guides/server/hello-world.md

 ## Creating a Service

-A [`Service`][service] is how you define how to serve incoming requests with outgoing responses.
-It's possible to implement the trait directly, but there are a few patterns that are pretty common, and thus hyper includes some helpers when that pattern fits our needs.
+A [`Service`][service] lets you define how to response to incoming requests.
+While it is possible to implement the trait directly, there are a few patterns that are common when using Hyper.
+We've included some helpers for when these patterns fit our needs.

 In this example, we don't have any state to carry around, so we really just need a simple function: